cikay/modelresolvers/docs/index.md

 # Modelresolvers

-Modelresolvers is a Python GraphQL package inspired by [type-graphql](https://typegraphql.com/) on top of [strawberry](https://strawberry.rocks/) to structure your project by feature(model) instead of operation type such as mutation and query to manage it easier.
+Modelresolvers is a Python GraphQL package, inspired by [TypeGraphQL](https://typegraphql.com/), on top of [Strawberry](https://github.com/strawberry-graphql/strawberry) to structure your project by feature like entity instead of operation type which means mutation and query to manage it easier.